 Getting a lower interest rate on your debt can be integral for paying it off.
 “While you’re paying off debt,” said Detweiler, “look at whether you can refinance some of that debt to make the interest rate less expensive.”

 For personal loans, such as mortgages and student loans, this could mean refinancing to get a lower rate.
-For credit card debt, it could mean taking on a lower-interest consolidation loan or transferring a balance to a card with a better interest rate.
+For credit card debt, it could mean taking on a lower-interest debt consolidation loan or transferring a balance to a card with a better interest rate.

 3. Establish your priorities.